preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 1. Select VPC infrastructure.
 1. Choose your VPC.
 1. Choose your Worker Zones and Subnets you want to use.
-1. From there, you can follow the instructions for creating a regular CFEE here https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-create-environment&locale=en-us
+1. From there, you can follow the instructions for creating a regular CFEE [here](cloud-foundry-create-environment).

 ## Limitations
 {: #limitations}